 The area surrounding Fairfield, known as Fairfield County, boasts the third-highest concentration of Fortune 500 companies in the United States, world-class hospitals, nationally ranked elementary and secondary schools, and countless additional sites for students to intern and gain relevant work experience.
 In fact, our internship and job database includes over 6,000 employers.
-Eighty percent of graduating seniors report participation in at least one internship, practicum, or field experience, and 98% of 2015 graduates who were seeking employment were employed full time.
-Approximately 50% of the class is attending graduate school both at SHU and at top institutions throughout the United States.
+Eighty percent of graduating seniors report participation in at least one internship, practicum, or field experience, and 95% of 2015 graduates who were seeking employment were employed full time or attending graduate school both at SHU and at top institutions throughout the United States.

 Undecided?
 Major in Success

 SHU’s unique Major in Success program offers first-year students a comprehensive, personalized program of major exploration, one-on-one career coaching, and assessment of strengths and interests so that students can choose a major that is a fit or confirm the choice they have already made.

 Housing is guaranteed for four years, with over 90% of first-year students living on campus.
 SHU’s rich student life program offers over 80 student organizations, including popular performing arts groups (band, chorale, theater arts, and dance), media groups, Greek letter organizations, 27 club sports teams in addition to varsity athletics, community service organizations, ministry groups, leadership programs, student governance groups, multicultural organizations, and academic honor societies.
 Our campus also hosts events throughout the year, including concerts (recent acts include Maroon 5, the Goo Goo Dolls, 50 Cent, and the Black Eyed Peas) and lectures by famous authors, TV personalities, business professionals, journalists, sports figures, and philanthropists.